 Too many to count

-Cassandra Black’s son Zayden, who just completed first grade in the Killeen district, was suspended so many times this past school year that Black can barely keep count — at least five times, she said.
+Cassandra Black’s son Zayden, who just completed first grade in the Killeen district, was suspended so many times this past school year that Black can barely keep count, she said.

 One incident involved Zayden laughing in the principal’s face, which school officials considered insubordination, Black said.
-In a separate case in December, Zayden was suspended for running away from a teacher and throwing himself on the floor, an incident the teacher marked as a “minor offense,” according to a disciplinary slip Black received from the district.
+In a previous school year, Zayden was suspended for running away from a teacher and throwing himself on the floor, an incident the teacher marked as a “minor offense,” according to a disciplinary slip Black received from the district.

 “He’s not a violent kid.
 He just can’t sit still,” Black said.
 Zayden takes medication for attention deficit hyperactivity disorder.